jbinder/jbx_appointment_booking/README.txt

 Change the last part of this URI from public/basic to private/full to get the correct Feed URI.
 It should look like this: https://www.google.com/calendar/feeds/user/private/full

+To check if the desired slot is free on additional calendars:
+Add a coma separated list of Feed URIs (see above) of all calendars which should be checked into the additionalFeedURIs parameter.

 Other important parameters are: slotLength // appointment slot length in minutes types // the appointment types which can be selected by the user